grafana/agent/docs/sources/flow/getting-started/migrating-from-static.md

 ## Run a Promtail configuration

-If you’re not ready to completely switch to a flow configuration, you can run Grafana Agent using your existing Grafana Agent Static Mode configuration.
+If you’re not ready to completely switch to a Flow mode configuration, you can run Grafana Agent using your existing Grafana Agent Static mode configuration.
-The `--config.format=static` flag tells Grafana Agent to convert your [Static] configuration to Flow Mode and load it directly without saving the new configuration.
-This allows you to try Flow Mode without modifying your existing Grafana Agent Static Mode configuration infrastructure.
+The `--config.format=static` flag tells Grafana Agent to convert your [Static] mode configuration to Flow mode and load it directly without saving the new configuration.
+This allows you to try Flow mode without modifying your existing Grafana Agent Static mode configuration infrastructure.

 > In this task, we will use the [run][] CLI command to run Grafana Agent in Flow
-> Mode using a Grafana Agent Static Mode configuration.
+> mode using a Static mode configuration.

-[Start the Agent][] in flow mode and include the command line flag `--config.format=static`.
-Your configuration file must be a valid [Static] configuration file rather than a Flow Mode configuration file.
+[Start the Agent][] in Flow mode and include the command line flag `--config.format=static`.
+Your configuration file must be a valid [Static] mode configuration file.

 ### Debugging